 The same is true with microphones.
 There are different pickup patterns, colors, tones, etc. No mic/pattern combination works for everything.

 Before buying a mic, there are a few things you need to consider.
-Your budget, what you plan on recording and your current setup.
+Your budget, what you plan on recording, and your current setup.

-Mic specifications, Understanding the Lingo
+Mic Specifications: Understanding the Lingo

 Frequency Response: Meaning the range of frequencies a microphone can pick up.
-A microphone with a frequency response of 80hz – 15khz wouldn’t be ideal for recording a bass drum, but would be good for recording vocals
+A microphone with a frequency response of 80hz – 15khz wouldn’t be ideal for recording a bass drum but would be good for recording vocals.

 Understanding Mic Polar Patterns

-Cardiod: Mics with this pattern capture sound best when positioned directly in front of them while rejecting sounds coming from the sides and rear.
+Cardioid: Mics with this pattern capture sound best when positioned directly in front of them while rejecting sounds coming from the sides and rear.
 This is the most popular pattern you’ll run into while shopping.

-Different Type Of Microphones
+Different Type Of Microphones For Recording Studios

 Condenser Microphones: Excellent for capturing detail in recordings.
 There was a time when condenser mics were too expensive for home studio musicians, but these days, they’re more affordable.